Guide

 Limited Tender

 A tender where only invited suppliers can bid.
-Used when the work is specialised, urgent, or extends an existing contract.
-You cannot apply for these unless the agency contacts you directly.
+Used when the work is specialised, urgent, permitted by the relevant rules, or extends an existing arrangement.
+If you have not been invited, you usually cannot submit a response outside the process the agency sets.

 Mandatory Requirement

-Something your submission absolutely must include or demonstrate.
-Common examples: minimum insurance levels, specific licences, signed statutory declarations.
-Missing a mandatory requirement usually means automatic exclusion.
+Something your submission must include or demonstrate.
+Common examples include minimum insurance levels, specific licences, and signed declarations.
+Missing a mandatory requirement can mean exclusion.

 Multi-Use List (MUL)